Eligibility for New York state tuition rates is based upon the student being a permanent resident of New York state.

 The completed application must be notarized and submitted to SUNY Brockport, Office of Student Accounts and Accounting, Attn: Residency Officer, 350 New Campus Drive, Brockport, NY 14420-2938, by the last day of the late add period of the semester in which the applicant is seeking New York residency status.
 Failure to submit an application by the deadline will result in full out-of-state tuition liability for that term.
 Applications submitted after the deadline may be considered for the following term.
 Applications should include appropriate forms of documentation as indicated on the application.
 Proof of residency is the responsibility of the student.

-NOTE: Information presented on this page and in the attached application supersedes printed information in the 2007-2009 Undergraduate and Graduate College Catalogs.
+NOTE: Information presented on this page and in the attached application supersedes printed information in the 2007-2009 Undergraduate and Graduate Course Catalogs.
 SUNY Brockport enforces the SUNY policy “Residency, Establishment of for Tuition Purposes” (Document 7810, effective July 9, 2018).

 Questions should be directed to the Office of Student Accounts and Accounting, by calling (585) 395-2473 or via email at email@example.com.

-The Express Application should be used ONLY by those who apply for admission to the College WITHIN 5 YEARS of graduation from a NYS high school, or within 5 years of earning a NYS GED.
+The Express Application should be used ONLY by those who apply for admission to the University WITHIN 5 YEARS of graduation from a NYS high school, or within 5 years of earning a NYS GED.

 Appealing a Residency Decision